How does the pandemic end?Endgame Omicron Cloud Prediction - ExBulletin

 How does the pandemic end?Endgame Omicron Cloud Prediction

-Even if Omicron complicates the question of when this will happen, the pandemic will eventually end.
-But it’s not like switching on a lamp.
-The world needs to learn to coexist with an indelible virus.
+The pandemic is a parable Omicron It complicates the question of when this will happen.
+But it’s not like switching on a lamp. world You need to learn to coexist with an indelible virus.

 The hypercontagious Omicron variant is causing confusion as it pushes cases to the highest level ever and the exhausted world struggles to stop its spread again.
 But this time, we’re not starting from scratch.